Yiling-Huo/yiling-huo.github.io/_posts/2023-02-16-rmarkdown-latex.md

 Put your `.pdf` figure in the same folder as your `.rmd`, or specify the relative path to your figure such as `(./path/to/figure/figure.pdf)`.

-The above line includes some common LaTeX figure configurations you can directly add to your markdown file: `\label{figure-name}` allows you to label your figure for cross referencing, `out.width=40%` allows you to control the size of the figure.
+The above line includes some common LaTeX figure configurations you can directly add to youRMarkdown file: `\label{figure-name}` allows you to label your figure for cross referencing, `out.width=40%` allows you to control the size of the figure.

 Alternatively, you can include images using Markdown syntax: